microsoft/BotFramework-Composer/docs/setup-yarn.md

   This command starts the Composer authoring application and the CSharp Bot runtime.

 ## Open Composer in a browser
-To use Composer open a browser and navigate to the address, most likely https://localhost:3000, after the message `Compiled successfully`.
+To use Composer open a browser and navigate to the address after the message `Compiled successfully`, as seen below where the address is https://localhost:3000).

 ![browser gif](./media/setup-yarn/composer-address.png)